Askari: German colonies

-The German Colonial Army (Schutztruppe) of the German Empire employed native troops with European officers and NCOs in its colonies.
-The main concentration of such locally recruited troops was in German East Africa (now Tanzania), formed in 1881 after the transfer of the Wissmanntruppe (raised in 1889 to suppress the Abushiri Revolt) to German imperial control.
+The colonial army (Schutztruppe) of the German Empire employed native troops with European officers and NCOs in its colonies.
+The main concentration of such locally recruited troops was in German East Africa (now Tanzania), formed in 1891 after the transfer of the Wissmanntruppe (raised in 1889 to suppress the Abushiri Revolt) to German imperial control.

 The first askaris formed in German East Africa were raised by DOAG (Deutsche Ost-Afrika Gesellschaft—the German East Africa Company) in about 1888.
 Originally drawn from Sudanese mercenaries, the German askaris were subsequently recruited from the Wahehe and Angoni tribal groups.
 They were harshly disciplined but well paid and highly trained by German cadres who were themselves subject to a rigorous selection process.
 Prior to 1914 the basic Schutztruppe unit in Southeast Africa was the Feldkompanie comprising seven or eight German officers and NCOs with between 150 and 200 askaris (usually 160)—including two machine gun teams.

 Such small independent commands were often supplemented by tribal irregulars or Ruga-Ruga.

 They were successfully used in German East Africa where 11,000 askaris, porters and their European officers, commanded by Paul Emil von Lettow-Vorbeck, managed to fight a successful guerilla campaign against numerically superior British, Portuguese and Belgian colonial forces until the end of World War I in 1918.

 The Weimar Republic and pre-war Nazi Germany provided pension payments to the German askaris.
 Due to interruptions during the worldwide depression and World War II, the parliament of the Federal Republic of Germany (West Germany) voted in 1964 to fund the back pay of the askaris still alive.
 The West German embassy at Dar es Salaam identified approximately 350 ex-askaris and set up a temporary cashiers office at Mwanza on Lake Victoria.

 Only a few claimants could produce the certificates given to them in 1918; others provided pieces of their old uniforms as proof of service.
 The banker who had brought the money came up with an idea: each claimant was handed a broom and ordered in German to perform the manual of arms.
 Not one of them failed the test.

-Nazi Germany

-During World War II, the Germans used the term "askaris" for Red Army, predominantly Russian, deserters and POWs who formed units fighting against the Red Army and in other action on the Eastern front.

-Western Ukrainian volunteer units like the Nightingale Battalion, Schuma battalions, and the 14th Waffen Grenadier Division of the SS were also called Askari.
-These battalions were used in many operations during World War II.
-Most of them were either Red Army deserters or anti-communist peasants recruited from Western Ukrainian rural areas under German occupation.